Chrixs/battleship/README.md

 curl --header "Content-Type: application/json" --request PUT --data '{"coordinate":50}' http://localhost:1323/player/1/fire
 ```

-Where the player ID is the attacking player
+Where the player ID is the attacking player.
-On a miss or a hit you should expect something like this
+On a miss or a hit you should expect something like this.

 ```
 {